 The Stuff Kids is about teaching kids to know and love materials...it started with a story about Woollard, and his friend Shaggy - a sheep.
-Here is a list of our Top 5 stories/books inspired by wool and sheep, yarn and hats, and other wool-ly adventures:
+Here is a list of our favorite stories/books for 3-7 year olds that are inspired by wool and sheep, yarn and hats, and other wool-ly adventures:

 I've been working with Ms. Belle's 1st grade class at Convent in San Francisco for the last few years...her 1st graders (6-7 year old girls) have made wool balls, written stories about Woollard, designed and built their own world of wool, brainstormed and sketched...what would happen if Woollard (who is made of wool) and Bob (who is made of cork) met each other on a sunny, rainy or windy day.
 Here are a few quick thoughts on how to organize an activity like this in the future: